hkamm123/startup/notes.md

 I realized the recipe of the day should be in the body instead of the footer to make the footer nice and small.

+When working with the budget categories, I learned about using `@media` to change the css based on the width of the screen.
+This made it possible to display the categories horizontally on a wider screen, and vertically on a narrower screen.
+I'm not sure how this will scale in the future with multiple categories though.
+I may need to change it later.

 ## React Part 1: Routing

 Setting up Vite and React was pretty simple.
 I had a bit of trouble because of conflicting CSS.
 This isn't as straight forward as you would find with Svelte or Vue, but I made it work in the end.
 If there was a ton of CSS it would be a real problem.
 It sure was nice to have the code structured in a more usable way.